 - Douglas fir

 As a truffle matures, it releases odors to signal to wildlife that they’re ripe.
 This is how truffles disperse their spores to reproduce.
 That strong odor is key to the truffle-hunting process.
 The smell is similar to the pheromones released by a male pig.
-This is why female pigs were originally used to hunt truffles.
+This is why female pigs were originally used for hunting truffles.
 So why did they stop?

 The Decline of the Truffle Pig